Nihilist was formed in 1987, under the short-lived name Brainwarp. It was the brainchild

 vocalist, but for the recording session the band drafted in session vocalist Lars-Göran Petrov, who was then the drummer for

-cult Black/Death Metal band Morbid.
+cult black/death metal band Morbid.
 Also joining as a session musician was L.G.'s band mate in Morbid, Ulf "Uffe" Cederlund

 on second guitar.
 It was these five members that the three-song Premature Autopsy was recorded.

 The demo begins with "Sentenced To Death".
-This begins with lethal thrash riffs, before
+This begins with lethal thrash riffs,

-two from Morbid, as they were obviously more experienced than the full-time members.
+borrow these two from Morbid, as they were obviously more experienced than the full-time members.

 "Supposed To Rot" follows a similar pattern as the first, starting out with a nice